 Work with your Technical Account Manager (TAM) to determine the runtime thresholds that you expect will influence administrator decisions about whether to run a question, how often to run it, and which sensors to include in the question.
 The goal is to plan questions in a way that does not interfere with other, more critical tasks that endpoints perform.
 The factors to consider are:

 - The best practice is to set thresholds that reflect decisions Tanium administrators must make, based on the endpoint management policies of your organization.
 For example, policies might dictate that users must never run a question that exceeds 10 seconds during peak traffic times on endpoints that perform tasks with a higher priority than responding to questions.

 The Tanium Console displays threshold indicators by default.
 However, you can change the default thresholds as follows.

 - Select whether you want the Tanium Console to Display thresholds to only those Tanium users with predefined administrative roles (Admin) or to all users who are allowed to see questions and sensors (Admin and Users).

 - Set the average runtime (in milliseconds) for each threshold or accept the defaults.

 Threshold indicator icons appear wherever you view and select sensors in the Tanium Console.
 After modifying threshold values, verify that the Tanium Server applied your changes.

-The Content > Sensors page displays runtime statistics for all sensors.
+The Administration > Content > Sensors page displays runtime statistics for all sensors.

 - Go to the Home page of the Tanium Console or Interact.

 - Verify that the list of suggested questions displays the expected threshold icons.
 If you see unexpected indicators, review the icon descriptions and caveats described in Sensor runtime thresholds overview.

 - Hover over the icon for the suggested question that you want, and verify that the popup displays the expected runtime (in milliseconds) for the question and the expected threshold icons for its individual sensors.